-Kelly Dittmar, Rutgers University-Camden
+by Kelly Dittmar, Rutgers University-Camden

 Although female candidates do as well as males, they face distinct realities in navigating election campaigns.
 Can female contenders "run as women," scholars and practitioners ask, and how must they adapt their campaigns in response to stereotypical expectations about gender and candidacy?
 This debate has raged for many years and highlights the complexities of gender in U.S. political campaigns, which have hardly been neutral playing fields for men and women.
-To cast light on the persistent underrepresentation of women in U.S. politics - and to better understand the ways in which gender informs today's campaign strategies and decision-making - I fielded a national survey of campaign consultants in 2010 and conducted just under 100 interviews with candidates and campaign practitioners active in 2010 and 2011.
+To cast light on the persistent underrepresentation of women in U.S. politics - and to better understand the ways in which gender informs today's campaign strategies and decision-making - I fielded a national survey of campaign practitioners active in 2010 and 2011.